Personal Training vs. independent training at the gym: what works better?

 Conclusion

-Ten scientific studies show that personal guidance in resistance training leads to significantly greater strength gains, modestly better improvements in body composition, and slightly higher training discipline than training independently.
-Personal Training is more effective because of their structured structure, more intensive workload and personal feedback.
+Ten scientific studies show that personal training in strength training leads to significantly more strength gains, modest improvements in body composition and slightly more training discipline than training independently.
+Personal training is more effective due to its structured structure, more intensive workload and personal feedback.
 Nevertheless, the choice depends on personal preferences, budget and experience.

 For those seeking maximum results in a safe, structured way, personal training is a worthwhile investment.